tracyspells/teisu/docs/api/reactivity-core.md

 count(count() + 1) -- prints `count has changed!`, and then `1`
 count(count() + 1) -- prints `count has changed!`, and then `2`
-dispose() -- will not print anything, on_change functions have been cleaned up at this point
+dispose() -- will not print anything, everything has been cleaned up at this point
 ```